Hammond Institute

 • Undertake Pre-Training Review

-• Moderate level of computer literacy and has access to a computer with an internet access
+• Moderate level of computer literacy and has access to a computer/laptop/tablet/smartphone with internet access

 For a full list of fees, please refer to our Statement of Fees.

-To be eligible for Victorian government subsidised training fees, the candidate must meet the Skills First eligibility criteria.
+To qualify for Victorian government-subsidized training fees, the candidate must meet the Skills First eligibility criteria.

 To check your eligibility, contact us at 03 8370 3170 or 0435 334 552